tysbrown/tysbrown/README.md

 # Tyler Brown // Software Engineer

 I'm a full-stack engineer working primarily with TypeScript, React, Node, and GraphQL.
-Writing software is my passion, the web is my domain, and functional programming is my thing.
+Writing software is my passion and the web is my domain.

 ```javascript
 const tyler = {